TV Tuner¶

 Before using TV Tuner you should have started, warmed up, and run your typical tuning procedure for the laser and mass spectrometer.
 TV Tuner does not tune any of the mass spectrometer settings, so it should be as accurately tuned as possible before running a Procedure.
 The general workflow is as follows:

 Perform any setup required for automatic data capture.
-See Settings, Editor, Nu Vitesse, Tofwerk icpTOF for more information.
+See Settings, The Editor tab, Nu Vitesse, Tofwerk icpTOF for more information.

 Place a tuning sample in the cell.